khadas/khadas_docs/linux/source/vim1/WifiApstaMode.md

 ## Verify

-1、Turn off Ethernet
+1、Turn off Ethernet:

 ```bash
 khadas@Khadas:~$ sudo ifconfig eth0 down
 ```

-2、Whether wlan0 can be used to surf the Internet
+2、Whether wlan0 can be used to surf the Internet:

 * [Connect Wi-Fi](Wifi.html)